 After the pressure builds up, the water creates a pathway and gushes from the shore back out to open water.
 That’s a rip current: a narrow but powerful stream of water and sand moving (ripping) swiftly away from shore.
 Rip currents vary in size and speed and can be found on many beaches every day.

 In the Great Lakes, there are permanent currents and variable currents.
 Permanent currents are always found in certain locations — and only vary in strength.
-For example, strong currents are always present along piers and breakwalls, and can be found where rivers and streams empty into the lake.
+For example, strong currents are always present along piers and breakwalls, and they can be found where rivers and streams empty into the lake.

 Other currents can be more variable, dependent upon the bathymetry (shape of the lake bottom) and the wind and wave conditions.
 The location and strength of variable currents is difficult to predict, but check the National Weather Service’s Great Lakes Beach Hazard page for up-to-date warnings during the swimming season.

 - Wave heights reach 3 to 6 feet

 Dangerous Currents at a Glance